xhu6/regex_engine/README.md

 ## Parsing

+The AST generated assumes left-associative operations.

+The precendence of operations is... (top is highest)
+- Brackets
+- Quantifiers
+- Concatenation
+- Union

-The parser uses these production rules.
+The parser uses these production rules:
 ```
 A -> B|A
 A -> B